Visit Santiago Bernabéu Stadium: one of Spain's greatest sport venues

 Santiago Bernabéu Stadium Tours and Museum

-The Bernabéu stadium has approximately 80,000 seats for fans and many games played here have full attendance.
-The attendance figures reveal that an average of 75,000 fans attend Real Madrid games at the Bernabéu, the second highest average in Spain's La Liga after Barcelona's Camp Nou.
+The Santiago Bernabéu stadium has approximately 80,000 seats for fans, and many games played here have full attendance.
+The attendance figures reveal that an average of 75,000 fans attend Real Madrid games , the second-highest average in Spain's La Liga after FC Barcelona's Camp Nou.

-The club also provides guided tours of the Bernabéu stadium, which include a walk around the pitch and a glimpse of the trophy room and dressing rooms, as well as the tunnel, dugouts and technical areas.
-The stadium tour has a 19 euro fee.
+The club also provides guided tours of the Bernabéu stadium, which include a walk around the pitch and a glimpse of the trophy room and dressing rooms, as well as the tunnel, dugouts, and technical areas.

 Also located at the Bernabéu Stadium is the Real Madrid museum, a journey through the great club's triumphant history.
-Highlights of note include ten European Cup wins as well as plentiful domestic honours.
-The museum is full of cups and trophies that Real Madrid teams, including its basketball teams as well as football, have won in bygone eras.
+Highlights of note include 15 European Cup wins as well as plentiful domestic honors.
+The museum is full of cups and trophies that Real Madrid teams, including its basketball teams, have won in bygone eras.
 Admission to the museum is included as part of the Real Madrid stadium tour.
+The museum also features sweeping views of the entire stadium.

 Catching a Match at the Santiago Bernabéu Stadium

-If you wish to witness the Bernabéu in its full glory then you need to get a ticket for a Real Madrid game.
-Tickets are snapped up quickly and prices vary depending on stadium stand and from game to game.
-Book in advance to get the best offer.
+If you wish to witness the Bernabéu in its full glory, you need to get a ticket for a Real Madrid game.
+Tickets are snapped up quickly, and prices vary depending on the stadium stand and from game to game.
+We recommend you to book in advance to get the best offer.

 Planning your trip to Madrid?
 Check out our special package including a tour of the stadium, or our best city center hotels in Madrid.